-When bees help plants, they are also helping When bees help plants, they are also helping people.
+When bees help plants, they are also helping people.
 One example of this is that bees pollinat cotton plants, and people use cotton to design and make clothes.
 Without bees, cotton plants would have a difficult time reproducing.
-People also eat many foods that come from plants.
-Some bees make a special food from plants that people enjoy-honey!
+People also eat many foods that come from plants Some bees make a special food from plants that people enjoy-honey!
 People use honey in food, drinks, and home products.

 Many animals also like honey.
-Badgers, bears, and some kinds of birds seek out bee homes in order to snack on honey and honeycomb.

-Honeybees use the nectar they drink to make honey.
-One bee can drink from 50 to 100 flowers in are so busy!
-The bees save the honey, and in the winte
+Badgers, bears, and some kinds of birds seek out bee homes in order to snack on honey and honeycomb nectar they drink to make honey.
+One bee can drink from 50 to 100 flowers in one trip-no wonder bees are so busy!
+The bees save